Frequently asked questions

 Payment

-How does birth leave work?
+How does maternity leave work?

 - Birth leave (immediately after the birth of the child)

-Reporting the birth
+Reporting a birth

 - Your child's date of birth

-- The date the birth leave starts
+- The date on which maternity leave begins

 - Whether you want to take additional birth leave

-- If yes, from when to when
+- If so, from when to when?

-Birth leave
+Maternity leave

-Supplemental birth leave
+Additional birth leave

-Vacation Days
+Vacation days

 When will my reservations be paid out?